-If installed, gas tanks must be 100% separated from living space
+If installed, a gas water heater must be direct vent, power vented or separated 100% from living space (pictured)

 PI 2: Insulate 100% of hot water pipe with >R-3

 Installing insulation on hot water lines helps keep the water warm between uses, saving energy and conserving water.
 Insulation also helps eliminate condensation on cold water pipes and prevents them from freezing in areas such as unconditioned crawl spaces.